leaningtech/labs/sites/browserpod/src/content/docs/14-reference/00-BrowserPod/index.md

 **"Isolated"** means each Pod is self-contained:

-- Files don't persist between Pods by default
+- Each Pod has its own filesystem
 - Processes in one Pod cannot access another
-- Nothing runs on a separate server, it's all client-side
+- Everything runs client-side, without server-side execution

 ## Creating a Pod